False memory syndrome: Definition

-The FMS concept is controversial, and the Diagnostic and Statistical Manual of Mental Disorders does not include it.
-Paul R. McHugh, member of the FMSF, stated that the term was not adopted into the fourth version of the manual due to the pertinent committee being headed by believers in recovered memory.
+The FMS concept is controversial, and neither the Diagnostic and Statistical Manual of Mental Disorders nor the International Classification of Diseases include it.
+FMSF member Paul R. McHugh, among other supporters of the false memory syndrome construct, has suggested that the term was not adopted into the fourth version of the manual because the pertinent committee was, according to McHugh, being headed by believers in recovered memory.
+Those involved in the process of editing and publishing DSM-IV have rejected this accusation and characterized McHugh's claim as conspiratorial, noting that the most recent edition of the International Classification of Diseases similarly chose not to include false memory syndrome while including dissociative amnesia.

 Recovered memory therapy

-Recovered memory therapy is used to describe the therapeutic processes and methods that are believed to create false memories and false memory syndrome.
-These methods include hypnosis, sedatives and probing questions where the therapist believes repressed memories of traumatic events are the cause of their client's problems.
-The term is not listed in DSM-IV or used by any mainstream formal psychotherapy modality.
+Recovered memory therapy is a catch all phrase to describe the scientifically discredited therapeutic processes and methods that can create false memories.
+These non-exhaustive methods include hypnosis, sedative guided interviews, journal writing for the purpose of recovering memories (often in the form of automatic writing), age regression and interpretation of "body memories" especially where the therapist believes repressed memories of traumatic events are the cause of their client's problems.
+The term is not listed in DSM-5 or used by any mainstream formal psychotherapy modality, which has led to accusations that the term is little more than a pejorative.